reach-sh/reach-lang/docs/src/tut/mkt/index.md

 how to `{!rsh} pay` and `{!rsh} transfer` money on a DApp, how to use the `{!rsh} ask` `{!rsh} Object` and so on.

 But there is more that can be done.
-Since regular transactions happen with a GUI an not on a terminal, how can Reach enable the building of a GUI instead of a terminal application?
+Since regular transactions happen with a GUI and not on a terminal, how can Reach enable the building of a GUI instead of a terminal application?

 The next section has been designed to teach everything that you need to know about building a web application using Reach.